nax3t/learn-web-dev/README.md

 Becoming a web developer requires a mix of programming skills, design knowledge, and industry-specific practices.
-Here is an outline of topics one can learn to get their first job as a web developer:
+Here is an outline of topics (resources included) one can learn to get their first job as a web developer:

 1. HTML and CSS - These are the foundational languages for web development.
 HTML is used for creating the structure and content of a web page, while CSS is used for styling and visual design.
     - [MDN HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)